-Sarah rang for assistance and following a call out by an NRMA Patrol officer, the NRMA called a tow-truck driver to assist her.
-While hooking up the car, a truck side-swiped Sarah’s broken-down car and collided with the pair, killing them both instantly.
+As a tow-truck driver was hooking up her car, a truck side-swiped the broken-down car and collided with the pair, killing them both instantly.

-The road did not meet the standards required to allow sufficient room to pull off the road safely.
-Had the breakdown lane been made to the Austroad standard, Sarah would not have been left in the line of high speed traffic.
-The truck that hit them would have just been a passing truck and Sarah Frazer would be alive today.
+Although the driver was found guilty of dangerous driving, the road was also at fault by not meeting the standards required to allow sufficient room to pull off the road safely.
+Had the breakdown lane been made to the Austroads standard, Sarah and the tow-truck driver would not have been left in the line of high speed traffic.

-1. Ensure that major Roads and Highways/Freeways have breakdown lanes/road shoulders that do not leave drivers, passengers and the first call service personnel (ie. Roaside Assistance, Tow Truck Drivers, Road Workers etc) and emergency service personnel (ie. Police, Ambulance, Fire, RFS, SES) who come to their aid, in harm’s way.
-This would simply require that roads comply with the already established Australian standards as detailed by the peak body Austroads.
+Ensure that major Roads and Highways/Freeways have breakdown lanes/road shoulders that do not leave drivers, passengers and the first call service personnel (i.e. Roadside Assistance, Tow Truck Drivers, Road Workers) and emergency service personnel (ie. Police, Ambulance, Fire) who come to their aid, in harm’s way.

-2. Ensure that “first call” and emergency service personnel who provide assistance and protection on our roads and highways are protected by requiring drivers who pass a vehicle displaying hazard or emergency lights to “slow down” and when safe to do so, “move over” into the lane away from the hazard.
-On a single lane in each direction road, drivers must slow down and pass the hazard or incident with due caution.
+Ensure that “first call” and emergency service personnel who aid and protection on our roads and highways are protected by requiring drivers who pass a vehicle displaying hazard or emergency lights to “slow down” and when safe to do so, “move over” into the lane away from the hazard.